 Much of the decision of container comes down to personal preference, but you will also want to make sure it’s open enough to reach your starter and clean it out thoroughly.

+There are a few ways to tell if your sourdough starter is mature enough to make a loaf of bread.
+First, after you feed it, it should about double in size and get really bubbly within 4-12 hours.
 Second, if your starter passes the float test, it is ready to bake.
 The float test is where you take a small dollop of starter and place it in a small jar of room temperature water.
-If it floats, it means it is ready to start some bread dough.ย
+If it floats, it means it is ready to make sourdough bread.

 I found a glass container that has a wooden lid.
 The lid has a silicone band to make it airtight.
 When storing the starter in the refrigerator would this container be ok to use?